 A server should know about the rules of Badminton net.
 You cannot touch the net at any cost.
 Neither with your body nor with your racket while you are serving the shuttle or during the course of entire match.
 If you touch the net with either your body or racket, it will be considered a foul and you might lose the point.

 Badminton smashes are the important part of game.
-A though knowledge of Badminton serves, its types & Serving rules makes you advanced in the game of badminton play.
+A thorough knowledge of Badminton serves, its types & Serving rules makes you advanced in the game of badminton play.